BitcoinDesign/Guide/guide/designing-products/principles.md

 - Build with bad actors in mind
 - Minimize risk of self-inflicted loss from user negligence
 - Continuously educate users on best practice and risks
-- Reduce attack surfaces by minimizing use of external code dependencies

 **Don't**
 - Blame the user for losing funds